Practical Knowledge Organisational Development

 Photo | Prostock-studio on Shutterstock

 Many organisations have been overstretched for a long time.
-Absenteeism, internal and external resignations are on the rise.
-The resulting economic damage in 2022 was around 150 billion euros in Germany alone!
+Absenteeism, internal dismissals and resignations are on the rise.
+The resulting economic damage in Germany in 2023 was over 150 billion euros!

 Photo | Kratochwille